Related Majors: Business Administration, International Business, Economics, Advertising and Marketing Communication.

 Scholarships and Awards

 Academic Excellence Award.
-This award goes to the graduating senior with the highest GPA.
+This award goes to the graduating senior with high academic achievement.
 This award consists of a certificate to the student and a plaque in the departmental suite.

 Government Employees Insurance Company Achievement Award.
 The recipient of the GEICO Achievement Award is a student who has the potential to make valuable contributions in the field of business as well as the campus community.
 The award consists of a cash award of $1000 to be presented to the recipient during Honors Day.

 Wesleyan graduates equipped with the business degree are well-prepared to build on their undergraduate work or pursue immediate employment.
 Consequently, although some graduates pursue a Master of Business Administration or other graduate degree, most enter the work force immediately following graduation.
-Recent graduates are working for Arthur Anderson; Ernst & Young; Charter Medical; Georgia Department of Revenue; City Bank in Bombay, India; GEICO; Coca-Cola; and for many other national and regional businesses, industries, and nonprofit organizations.
+Recent graduates have worked for Ernst & Young (EY); Deloitte; Georgia Department of Revenue; McNair, McLemore, Middlebrooks Accounting; and PricewaterhouseCoopers (PWC).

-This year Wesleyan advanced several students, majoring in economics and business, to prestigious graduate school programs.
-These students will be attending some of the most competitive graduate programs in the nation and around the world; they include London School of Economics for both Economic Development and Public Policy programs, Carnegie Mellon University for Public Policy and Finance, Max Planck Institute for Bio-Chemistry, University of Indiana at Urbana-Campaign for Finance, University of Washington and Georgia State University for graduate programs in Economics and Accounting.
+In recent years Wesleyan advanced several students, majoring in accounting, to prestigious graduate school programs.
+These students will be attending some of the most competitive graduate programs in the nation and around the world; the include Georgia State University, Ohio State University, University of Georgia, and University of Southern California for graduate programs in Accounting.

 Philip Davis Taylor Clara Carter Acree Chair of Social Sciences, Professor of Economics, Director of Graduate Business Programs.
 B.A.
 (Economics) University of North Carolina 1971; M.B.A.
 (Finance) University of North Carolina 1973; M.A., Ph.D.
 (Economics) Virginia Polytechnic Institute and State University 1989.
 My primary interests include the valuation of stocks and bonds and their derivative instruments and the impact of globalization on the financial institutions that trade these securities.
 Taylor 217. firstname.lastname@example.org